The Target Market program aims at:

 If I am already in your system as a supplier (if I have done business with the City before), do I still need to enroll for the Target Market Program?

 Yes; all small businesses, including current City suppliers, need to register in order to be considered for Target Market Program-eligible contracts.
+Enrolling in the program is necessary as the opportunities are sent only to the businesses enrolled and eligible to be in the program.

 Is this a business certification?